 For the pork:

-- Preheat the oven to 400.
-Add a non-stick pan on the stove on medium to high heat.
+- Preheat the oven to 400 degrees F. Add a non-stick pan on the stove on medium to high heat.
 Let the pan get real hot.
 Add the ghee.
 While the pan is getting hot, mix the spices and rub on the pork all over.
 Add the pork to the pan and cook for 5 minutes, then flip to another side and cook for another 5 minutes.
 Remove the pork from the pan and add to a baking sheet.
-Dump the bone broth in the pan on medium heat and scape the spices, pour the mixture over the pork and bake in the oven for 25 minutes or until their is an internal temp of 145.
+Dump the bone broth in the pan on medium heat and scrape the spices, pour the mixture over the pork and bake in the oven for 25 minutes or until there is an internal temp of 145 degrees F.

 Absolutely amazing!
 I seasoned up the pork loins and put in the fridge for a couple hours before I cooked it.
 Excellent recipe loved it!
 Your recipes are delicious!